 When a student withdraws prior to graduation, the student may re-enter ECPI within five years (two years for nursing, physical therapist assistant, and medical radiography students) and retain full academic credit provided the course(s) is still applicable to the program.
 Returning students who have completed clinical courses may be required to pass clinical competency evaluations.
+ECPI offers a fixed tuition pledge to students.
+This means, students will maintain the original cost per semester with an absence of less than six months during their program.
+Students with an absence of more than six months are subject to tuition rates in effect at the time of reentering.
 After one year of absence from ECPI, the student may be required to undergo skill proficiency examination, particularly if significant curriculum changes are involved.
-Students re-entering will be charged tuition and fees at the rate in effect upon their re-entry.
-These re-entering students will also be required to re-enroll into the program/ curriculum taught at the time of re-enrollment.
+These re-entering students will also be required to re-enroll into the program/ curriculum taught at the time of reenrollment.